-Potential projects for October 2023 start
+Potential Astronomy PhD Projects for a October 2024 start

-Overview of research areas
+Overview of Astronomy research areas

 Our main interest is the study of compact stellar remnants, both single and in interacting binaries.
 We pursue population studies using large surveys, precision studies with custom high-time resolution instruments as well as detailed theoretical modeling.